apache/pekko/docs/src/main/paradox/actors.md

 ### Upgrade

-Akka supports hotswapping the Actor’s message loop (e.g. its implementation) at
+Pekko supports hotswapping the Actor’s message loop (e.g. its implementation) at
 runtime: invoke the @apidoc[context.become](actor.ActorContext) {scala="#become(behavior:org.apache.pekko.actor.Actor.Receive,discardOld:Boolean):Unit" java="#become(scala.PartialFunction,boolean)"} method from within the Actor.
 `become` takes a @scala[`PartialFunction[Any, Unit]`] @java[`PartialFunction<Object, BoxedUnit>`] that implements the new message handler.
 The hotswapped code is kept in a Stack that can be pushed and